-Tom Stallings begins his tenth year as a Professor in the Practice for the Department of Sport Management.
+Tom Stallings begins his twelfth year as a Professor in the Practice for the Department of Sport Management.
 His duties include overseeing the Sport Management intern program and career development for Rice Sport Management students, and teaching the Sales and Revenue class and a Sport Practicum class.
 Both classes include classroom lectures and practical application of classroom theories.
 The sales class has consisted of implementing ticket sales projects for the professional teams in Houston and writing a consultative sales paper for a sports organization.
 The Sport Practicum class consists of shadow opportunities and a mini internship of 100 hours of experience outside of the classroom.

 Stallings joined the Houston Aeros Hockey Club in their inaugural season in 1994 on a staff that set International Hockey League records for regular season attendance.
 He progressed to sponsor sales while overseeing the intern program, before moving back to the ticket department as Corporate Sales Program Manager in 1997.

 Stallings conceived, planned and implemented the largest group nights in Aeros history both in total tickets sold and revenue earned during his tenure in corporate ticket sales before being named Vice President of Ticket Sales in 2003.
 Specializing in group sales, the Aeros group ticket sales department saw a 171% increase in four seasons, ranking second in total group sales revenue in the league in the non-traditional Houston hockey market.